 Next, type your name using the Harry Potter font in a word program.
 Then print out your name on plain white paper using a Harry Potter font- my font is called Harry P.

 Reverse the font by placing your paper upside down on a light box or window.
-Trace the font onto the paper side of a piece of heat n bond lite.
-Cut out the letters roughly and press onto a piece of contrasting color fleece.
+Trace the font onto the paper side of a Heat and Bond lite piece.

 Next, cut out the letters precisely.
 Press onto the back of your quidditch robe.
 Use a pressing cloth with the polar fleece to keep it from melting.